SebastianWendel/astack/README.md

 The Script is build for the following Platforms:
 * Debian, Ubuntu

-Support for the following Platforms is coming soon:
-* Red Hat, CentOS, Oracle

 The Script is tested on the following Versions:
 * Debian 6.06
 * Ubuntu 12.04.1
 * 32 and 64 bit

+Support for the following Platforms is coming:
+* Red Hat, CentOS, Oracle

 ## Systems ##
 There are multiple ways to customize or scale your setup: